zeeshank1/system-design-digest/fundamentals.md

   Use Gzip, Brotli, or similar algorithms to compress HTML, CSS, and JavaScript files.

 - **Benefits:**
-  Lower bandwidth usage and faster page load times, especially important for mobile and global audiences.
+  Lower bandwidth usage and faster page load times are especially important for mobile and global audiences.

 #### Database Optimization
 - **Denormalization:**